Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Army Education Assistance Programs

-Active duty, reserve, and National Guard soldiers can apply for up to $4,000 in tuition assistance per year.
-But that’s not the only program open to members of the US Army.
-The Green to Gold program helps soldiers pay for four-year bachelor’s or two-year graduate degrees while other programs cover costs for professional certifications and help personnel repay student loans.
+Active-duty, reserve, and National Guard soldiers can apply for up to $4,000 in tuition assistance per year.
+Additional Army programs include Green to Gold, which supports soldiers pursuing four-year undergraduate or two-year graduate degrees, as well as loan—repayment programs and funding for professional certifications.

 The Air Force Military Tuition Assistance (MilTA) Program

-The US Air Force offers up to 100% tuition assistance for bachelor’s and graduate degrees.
-If you’re pursuing an MSW, you must maintain a GPA of 3.0.
+The Air Force offers tuition assistance covering costs up to annual and per-credit caps for bachelor’s and graduate degrees.
+MSW students must maintain a GPA of 3.0.
 Members of the Air Force Reserve are also eligible for this program.

 The Coast Guard Tuition Assistance (TA) Program

 Coast Guard personnel can receive up to $4,500 per year in tuition assistance.
-Active duty service members are eligible for this program, but the TA program also extends to members of the Selected Reserve and civilians in the Coast Guard workforce.
+The program is available to active duty service members, Selected Reserve members, and eligible civilians in the Coast Guard workforce.

 Marine Corps Educational Assistance Programs

-Like the Coast Guard and Air Force, the Marine Corps offers up to 100% tuition assistance for active duty service members.
-Through the Advanced Degree Program (ADP), Marines with bachelor’s degrees can apply for aid to pursue a Master’s.
-Marines in ADP get their regular pay while attending classes full time.
+The Marine Corps offers tuition assistance covering costs up to program caps for active duty members.
+Through the Advanced Degree Program (ADP), Marines with bachelor’s degrees can pursue a master’s — including an MSW — while receiving regular pay and attending classes full-time.

 Navy Tuition Assistance Program

-The Navy will pay up to $250 per credit hour for up to 120 hours total.
-Funding extends to classroom instruction, online learning, some professional certificates, and continuing education courses.
+The Navy pays up to $250 per credit hour for up to 120 credit hours total.
+Funding covers classroom instruction, online learning, professional certificates, and continuing education courses.

 California Military Department GI Bill Award Program

-Members of the California Army or Air National Guard, Naval Militia, or State Guard can attend many of the state’s public universities and community colleges for free.
-Students enrolled at some private institutions in California are also eligible to receive aid.
+Members of the California Army or Air National Guard, Naval Militia, or State Guard can attend many of California’s public universities and community colleges at no cost.
+Some private institutions in California are also eligible for aid under this program.

 Scholarships, Grants, and Other Funding Opportunities